-Find out all about NRENs - National Research and Education Networks - entities that, like FCCN, the digital services of the Foundation for Science and Technology, work every day to put technology at the service of knowledge.
+Learn all about the NRENs – National Education and Research Networks –, entities that, like the FCCN, digital services of the Foundation for Science and Technology, work every day to put technology at the service of knowledge.

-It is necessary to ensure that the entire teaching and research community has equal access to the digital resources they need.
-This is exactly what, in simplified terms, an NREN guarantees.
+It's essential to ensure that the entire teaching and research community has equal access to the digital resources they need.
+This is precisely what, in simple terms, an NREN guarantees.

 What is it?

-The acronym goes a long way to explaining what an NREN, or National Research and Education Network, is all about.
-The word "network" is the key to understanding this concept, as an NREN is the national network dedicated to the research and education community, and guarantees the provision of a network infrastructure and digital services to the research and education community.
+The acronym largely explains what an NREN, or National Research and Education Network, consists of.
+The word "network" is key to understanding this concept, as an NREN is a national network dedicated to the education and research community, ensuring the provision of network infrastructure and digital services to the research and education community.

-In this way, NRENs are infrastructures, they are the secure, resilient and high-speed national academic network.
+In this way, NRENs are infrastructures, they are the safe, resilient and high-speed national academic network.
 Around the world, 140 countries have their own NREN dedicated to supporting their teaching and research communities.

 National education and research networks are designed and planned to meet the demanding needs of the community they serve.
-They are characterized by providing much higher bandwidths than typical commercial networks, with low latency and constant jitter.
-These characteristics are essential to ensure the transfer of large volumes of scientific and academic data.
+They are characterized by providing bandwidths far superior to typical commercial networks, with low latency and constant jitter.
+These characteristics are essential for ensuring the transfer of large volumes of scientific and academic data.

-NRENs also guarantee the provision of various other digital services aimed at facilitating and enhancing the work of the various players in the national research and education community, such as students, teachers, researchers and other professionals.
+NRENs also guarantee the supply of several other digital services which aim to facilitate and enhance the work of the various stakeholders in the national Research and Teaching community, such as students, teachers, researchers and other professionals.

-One of these services is the authentication and authorization infrastructures, which in Portugal are called RCTSaai, and which provide a set of tools for managing identities and secure access to digital resources.
+One of these services is the authentication and authorization infrastructure, which in Portugal is called RCTSaai, and which provides a set of tools that enable identity management and secure access to digital resources.

-Collaboration: NRENS also act as catalysts for value creation, facilitating the creation of partnerships and working groups between the teaching and research community.
+Collaboration: NRENS also act as catalysts for value creation, facilitating the creation of partnerships and working groups between the teaching and research communities.

 And in Portugal?

-In Portugal, this network is called the Science, Technology and Society Network (RCTS).
-The management, planning and updating of this structure is the responsibility of FCCN, FCT's digital services.
+In Portugal, this network is called the Science, Technology, and Society Network (RCTS).
+The management, planning, and updating of this structure are handled by FCCN, the FCT's digital services.

-This network serves more than 600,000 students, teachers, researchers and employees across the country, ensuring the provision of advanced connectivity services and allowing them to connect to the Internet in the first instance in a resilient way, with high capacity.
-To this end, it consists of 2,484 km of Optical Fiber Pairs, 1,000 km of Optical Fiber Cable, 105 Points of Presence and 6.5 Tbps of Installed Capacity.
+This network serves more than 600,000 students, faculty, researchers, and staff across the country, ensuring the provision of advanced connectivity services and enabling, primarily, resilient, high-capacity Internet access.
+To this end, it comprises 2,484 km of fiber optic pairs, 1,000 km of fiber optic cable, 105 points of presence, and 6.5 Tbps of installed capacity.

-At a national level, among the various impacts, we highlight the fact that the RCTS Network already has more than 80 institutions connected and 29 are connected at 100Gbps.
-On average, during 2024, around 8,000 daily logins will have been registered throughout the country on the RCTSaai infrastructure, which allows people to easily and securely access various webservices usingtheir own organization's account.
-In total, in 2023, more than 2.3 million logins were registered by students, teachers, researchers and IT technicians, among other professionals.
+At the national level, among the various impacts, the RCTS Network already has more than 80 connected institutions, 29 of which are connected at 100Gbps.
+On average, during 2024, around 8 thousand have been registered throughout the country logins diaries in the RCTSaai infrastructure, which allows people to easily and securely access various services webusing your own organization account.
+In total, in 2023, more than 2.3 million people were registered logins by students, teachers, researchers and IT technicians, among other professionals.

 FCCN also provides a range of more than 20 digital services in the areas of Connectivity, Collaboration, Knowledge, Computing, Security and Innovation projects.